jehawb/pygamePlatformerTutorial/README.md

 ```

 The 'data' folder needs to be added to the newly created 'dist/game/' folder on the same level as the game.exe file.

+Using PyInstaller to package the game may cause anti-virus programs to flag it.
+Especially if using '--onefile' command.